HolgerPeters/blog/few-rules.rst

                lst[i] = replacement
        return lst

-   # better, does not pretend to work in-place, still a "procedure"
+   # better, does not pretend to be a function, still works in-place, still a
+   # "procedure"
    def do_replace_none_itemsr(lst, replacement):
        for i, elem in enumerate(lst):
            if elem is None:
                lst[i] = replacement
-       return lst

-   # best: a real function
+   # best: a real function, either as list comprehension or by just mutating a
+   # local variable
    def replace_none_items(lst, replacement):
+       res = []
+       for elem in lst:
+           if elem is None:
+               res.append(replacement)
+           else:
+               res.append(elem)

+   def replace_none_items_list_comprehension(lst, replacement):
+       def replace_none(x):
+           if x is None:
+               return replacement
+           else:
+               return x
-       return [replacement if elem is None else elem for elem in lst]
+       return [replace_none(elem) for elem in lst]

+   # and if you find the list comprehension to be hard to read:
+   def replace_none_items2(lst, replacement):
+       for elem in lst:
+           if elem is None:
+               yield replacement
+           else:
+               yield elem

 Naming Things